Curriculum Vitae

 RESEARCH INTERESTS

-My research interests center on curvature and topology of submanifolds in Euclidean space, and applications of minimal surfaces to Riemannian geometry.
-For example, one of my theorems shows that compact Riemannian manifolds which have positive sectional curvature and admit codimension two isometric immersions in Euclidean space must be homeomorphic to spheres.
-The proof, first presented in 1978, is based upon Morse theory of the height function.
+My research interests have centered on curvature and topology of submanifolds in Euclidean space, and applications of minimal surfaces to Riemannian geometry.
+One of my early theorems shows that compact Riemannian manifolds which have positive sectional curvature and admit codimension two isometric immersions in Euclidean space must be homeomorphic to spheres.
+The proof, presented in my 1978 Proceedings AMS article, is based upon Morse theory of the height function.

-In collaboration with Mario Micallef, I gave a proof of the sphere theorem from Riemannian geometry (1988) using minimal surfaces.
-The proof shows that the relevant curvature for the study of stability of minimal surfaces in Riemannian manifolds is the isotropic sectional curvature.
-In fact, the argument shows that a compact simply connected Riemannian manifold with positive isotropic curvature of dimension at least four must be homeomorphic to a sphere.
+Later, in collaboration with Mario Micallef, I gave a proof of the sphere theorem from Riemannian geometry using minimal surfaces (Annals of Math, 1988).
+An interesting fact uncovered by the proof is that the relevant curvature for the study of stability of minimal surfaces in Riemannian manifolds is isotropic curvature.
+The argument for the sphere theorem uses Morse theory of the alpha-energy of Sacks and Uhlenbeck to show that a compact simply connected Riemannian manifold with positive isotropic curvature of dimension at least four must be homeomorphic to a sphere.
 This extends an earlier sphere theorem of Berger, Klingenberg and Toponogov, which was proven using geodesics instead of minimal surfaces.

 SELECTED PUBLICATIONS